 The East Sixth business district has grown over the years.
 It’s still authentically rough around the edges, but new buildings and businesses are popping up all the time.
 If you’re a self-proclaimed foodie like me, East Sixth Street should be added to your list of areas to explore.
 It’s quite walkable, and the ever-changing lineup of eateries will keep you busy all year long.

-For a fun-filled foodie adventure that begins first thing in the morning and lasts all day long, follow this itinerary of eight East Sixth Street restaurants and cafes.
+For a fun-filled foodie adventure that begins first thing in the morning and lasts all day long, follow this itinerary of seven East Sixth Street restaurants and cafes.

 1/ First Things First: Cuvee Coffee

 If breakfast isn’t your thing, but you need a morning caffeine fix, make this your first stop.
 Cuvee Coffee Bar has a small menu, but their coffee packs a bold punch.
 The menu holds all the essentials, including espresso, drip coffee, cold brew, and assorted teas.
 The bar also carries breakfast tacos and pastries for a light bite.
 If you’re the more curious type, stay for one of Cuvee’s guided coffee tastings.

 2/ Breakfast: Counter Café East

 For those with a more ferocious appetite in the morning, head next door to this local favorite.
 Counter Café East is the sister counterpart to its much smaller original location on North Lamar.
 Breakfast is served all day, so don’t worry if you aren’t an early riser.